 - Bring more than you think you need.
 Mountain weather can be very tricky and unpredictable.
 While it may be nice in town, the mountains can be very different.
 Being prepared can save your life.

-- For footwear, you will want a medium to heavy ski touring boot with gaiters meant for a backcountry-rated Nordic binding (specifically NNN/BC if renting locally) or, if alpine touring, you will want an AT-specific ski boot.
-This is part of the local rentals if getting skis.
+- For footwear, you will want a medium to heavy ski touring boot with gaiters meant for a backcountry-rated Nordic binding (specifically NNN/BC if renting locally) or, if alpine touring, you will want an AT-specific ski boot, same for Telemark and Splitboarding.
+This is part of the local rentals if getting equipment.